alpsteam/autonomous-labs/lab-4/lab-4.md

 ---
 layout: default
-title: Lab 4 Using Oracle in Database Machine Learning
+title: Lab 4 Using Oracle in Database Machine Learning (ADW)
 ---

 # 🚀 Lab 4: Using Oracle in Database Machine Learning